lostgirljourney/Recipe-Page-Challenge/README.md

 </p>

-Challenge was to create a ***recipe page*** following the design given in website.
+Challenge was to create a ***recipe page*** following the design given on the website.
 The page should be responsive.

 ### Built With